 When compared to a non-ADHD brain, it can be seen that individuals with ADHD have a brainwave imbalance.
 These imbalances of both type and quantity in the Delta and Theta brainwaves affect concentration and organization.
 Delta and Theta brainwaves move slower than other brainwaves and are typically only found in higher quantities when a person is relaxing or resting.
 In a person with ADHD, these brainwaves remain at an elevated level while the person is in an active state.
 This causes interference with the fast-moving Beta brainwaves.
 Beta brainwaves are responsible for clear thinking.
-When Delta and Theta brainwaves interfere it reduces the sufferer’s ability to think clearly.
+When Delta and Theta brainwaves interfere, it reduces the sufferer’s ability to think clearly.

 Why avoid medicinal treatments for ADHD?

 In the end, medication is a method of treatment that essentially puts a bandage on the problem.
 It is unable to change the source of the symptoms.
-Not only does it not change the actual problem, it is also possible to develop a tolerance for these medications meaning that over time more medication is necessary to achieve the same result.
+Not only does it not change the actual problem, it is also possible to develop a tolerance for these medications, meaning that more medication is necessary over time to achieve the same result.
 For some patients, medication eventually has no effect on the symptoms.